EmixamPP/linux-enable-ir-emitter/README.md

 #### For other distro :
 Please install the dependency wireshark :
-  - `sudo dnf install wireshark-cli` for Fedora distro based
+  - `sudo dnf install wireshark-cli` for Fedora distro based.
-  - `sudo apt install tshark` for Debian distro based
+  - `sudo apt install tshark` for Debian distro based.
-  -  otherwise install `wireshark` and it should work in any case.
+  -  Otherwise install `wireshark` and it should work in any case.

 Then, let's install linux-enable-ir-emitter :
 ``` shell